rubyonjets/jets/docs/_docs/functions.md

 title: Functions
 ---

-Jets supports writing simple AWS Lambda functions with Ruby.
+Jets supports writing AWS Lambda functions with Ruby.
 You define them in the `app/functions` folder.
 A function looks like this:

 app/functions/simple.rb: